 Enjoy uninterrupted meetings on Pumble

-Teams offers more work-centric notifications settings
+Discord vs Teams notification customization: Teams has more work-centric notifications settings

 Now that we’ve gone over the most important features, let’s tackle the “best of the rest” — notifications, mentions and reactions, and emoji features.

-Both MS Teams and Discord offer:
+Starting with notification customization options, both Teams and Discord offer:

 - Muting channels and DMs (or individual users),